 12. Apples Could Potentially Kill You Too

-"An apple a day keeps the doctor away" so it is said but a bushel in one day might just see you end up in hospital.
+"An apple a day keeps the doctor away" so it is said but a bushel in one day might just see you end up in the hospital.
 The humble Apple, as delicious as they are, can, in the right quantities, flood your body with enough Cyanide to potentially kill you.

 When this substance is metabolized it degrades into another chemical called Hydrogen Cyanide (HCN) which is potentially lethal if ingested.
 Cyanide kills by seriously inhibiting your blood's ability to absorb and transport oxygen.